-Choosing the Right Type of Resume Building Service for You
+What Matters in the Right Resume Builder Service for You

 When creating a resume, you have three choices.
 You can do it yourself, use a resume builder or hire a professional resume writer to create one for you.
 The right choice for you depends on your writing skills, time and budget.